CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Part 2, titled "Tuntin," finds the characters arriving in the troubled town of Tuntin, beleaguered by the Lavender Lancers, a gang of outlaws led by the enigmatic figure known as Glassmith.
 The town is also home to a range of intriguing NPCs, laying the groundwork for short adventures in Part 3.
 The Lavender Lancers seek to drive the adventurers out of Tuntin, and in return, the characters launch an assault on the Lavender Lancer hideout.
 Beneath an old manor's, they discover a hidden hideout that Sylas "Glassmith" Alabaster, the Lavender Lancers' shadow leader, receives orders from someone known as the Black Spider, who desires the adventurers' removal.

 Part 3, aptly titled "The Spider's Web," presents the characters with several short adventures within the vicinity of Tuntin.
 These quests revolve around acquiring additional information concerning the Black Spider and the lost molekin mine.
 The clues the characters gather in Tuntin lead them to spying on a mysterious wizard at the Old Mole Well ruins, seeking advice from a perilous banshee, confronting a band of ogrekins lurking at Wyrm Tor, and investigating the ruins of Lumgrove town.
-Several of these leads guide them towards Mountainmaw Castle, the stronghold of King Grom, leader of the Mountainmaw Vermkins.
-Here, the characters make a startling discovery: the Black Spider is a spiderkin adventurer named Nezznar, and the Mountainmaw Vermkins serve him. spiderkin, for context, are a subterranean chitinkin race.
+Several of these leads guide them towards Mountainmaw Castle, the stronghold of King Grom, leader of the Mountainmaw Ferralkins.
+Here, the characters make a startling discovery: the Black Spider is a spiderkin mastermind named Nezznar, and the Mountainmaw Vermkins serve her.
+Spiderkin, for context, are a subterranean chitinkin race.
 Most importantly, the characters either retrieve Burrowbard Stoneseeker's map to the lost mine or uncover the mine's location through one of the leads from Part 3.

 Following the map or the directions to the lost mine takes the characters to Part 4, "Tide Echo Cavern."
 This once-forgotten subterranean complex is now overrun by undead and bizarre creatures.
-Nezznar the Black Spider and his loyal followers are present, exploring the mines and hunting for the legendary Forge of Runes.
+Nezznar the Black Spider and her loyal followers are present, exploring the mines and hunting for the legendary Forge of Runes.
 The adventurers have the opportunity to avenge Burrowbard Stoneseeker, secure the prosperity and safety of Tuntin by clearing the valuable mine of its menacing inhabitants, and put an end to the Black Spider's troublemaking - if they can survive the perils of the "Lost Mine of Tundelver."

 ## Villainous Synopsis

 The Black Spider, our shrewd and alluring Spiderkin villain, has positioned herself to take control of the Lost Tunnels of Tundelver and the Forge of Runes within.
 She has brokered an alliance between the more unscrupulous factions surrounding the town of Tuntin, promising each a share of the power the forge will grant.

 She asked the Mountainmaw Feralkin to capture Burrowbard Stoneseeker in exchange for the restoration of Mountainmaw Castle.
 She asked the Lavender Lancers to subdue the town of Tuntin and prevent any kind of resistance or pleas of help from reaching Reddwall, in exchange for sovereignty over the town.
-She even asked the Ogrekin bandits of Wyrm Tor to patrol and to keep interlopers out of the region in exchange for a portion of the within the tunnels.
+She even asked the Ogrekin bandits of Wyrm Tor to patrol and to keep interlopers out of the region in exchange for a portion of the rune forged weapons once the Forge of Runes is opperational.
 For herself, she just wants ownership over the Forge of Runes, which she plans to use to become a magical arms dealer.

 Now that she has Burrowbard's map, there's no problem, well there's one problem.
 She needs the players' mysterious puzzle box to appease the Forge of Runes' guardian...